-(iii) Variations are more viable in sexual mode than in asexual one.
-This is because in asexual reproduction, DNA has to function inside the inherited cellular apparatus.
+- Variations are more viable in sexual mode than in asexual one.
+This is because, in asexual reproduction, DNA has to function inside the inherited cellular apparatus.

-Ques 5: What are the functions performed by the testis in human beings?
+Q5.
+What are the functions performed by the testes in human beings?

 Functions of testes: